What is the Balance Sheet Analysis?

 A) Non-Current Asset

 Non-current assets include the items of fixed assets like property plant & equipment (PPE).
-The analyses of fixed assets involve not only the calculation of the assets’ earning potential and its use but also the calculation of its useful life.
-The efficiency of fixed assets can be analyzed by calculating the fixed asset turnover ratio.
+The fixed-assets analyses calculate the assets' earning potential, use, and useful life.
+The fixed asset efficiency can be analyzed by calculating the ratio of the fixed asset turnover.

 Fixed Assets Turnover Ratio

-This ratio is of more significance to the manufacturing industry as compared to the other industries as there is a substantial purchase of property, plant & equipment in the manufacturing concern to get the required output.
+This ratio is of more significance to the manufacturing industry than the other industries as there is a substantial purchase of property, plant & equipment in the manufacturing concern to get the required output.

 The Formula of Fixed Asset Turnover Ratio –